 The essay “Of Ambition” can be used as evidence to prove the worldly wisdom of Sir Francis Bacon.
 It is full of advice; it covers every profession and department of Bacon’s era.
-The author has advised every person either he is a king, prince or a common man.
+The author has advised every person whether he is a king, prince or a common man.
 The essay is less about ambitions but more about ambitious persons.
-However, as usual, the author shows both sides of the picture; he talks about negative as well as positive qualities of ambitious people.
+However, as usual, the author shows both sides of the picture; he talks about the negative as well as positive qualities of ambitious people.
 He also talks about their different types; some of them are harmful, whereas others are useful.
-Likewise, different kinds of ambitions have been mentioned and fully explained in this essay; if ambitions are harmful then what is their impact; if they are useful, then how these ambitions can help a person in this world.
+Likewise, different kinds of ambitions have been mentioned and fully explained in this essay; if ambitions are harmful then what are their impacts; if they are useful, then how these ambitions can help a person in this world?

 Furthermore, readers hardly find any essay of Bacon in which he has not mentioned any example from Ancient Romans; Of Ambition is also not different from other essays of Sir Francis Bacon in this regard.
 Let us see what he further says about ambitions and ambitious persons.